rhysbrooks1/v2v-simulator/README.md

 - Default: `python3 src/v2v/main.py`
 - High packet loss: `python3 src/v2v/main.py -s 0.5 -p 0.7`
 - High BSM packet latency: `python3 src/v2v/main.py -s 0.5 -l 300`

+## Known Problem
+The most significant problem with the project is that vehicles near the edges of the screen do not communicate with each other.
+Specifically, a vehicle at the top of the screen can not see if a vehicle at the bottom of the screen is stopped.
+As the number of vehicles increases, the gap between vehicles decreases, meaning that the duration that a vehicle has to react to a stopped vehicle immediately after it moves from the top to the bottom of the screen is smaller.
+As a result, at around ~20-25 cars you will start to observe vehicles racing over the top of one another.
+This isn't necessarily a problem with the network protocol and instead a limitation in the engine.
+As such, we are not concerned about fixing it.